unoplatform/uno/doc/articles/get-started-dotnet-new.md

 # dotnet new templates for Uno Platform

-The Uno Platform provides a set of command line templates to create cross platform applications.
+The Uno Platform provides a set of command-line templates to create cross-platform applications.

 To install the templates, type the following:
 ```